-A broadly focused parenting support intervention on a one-toone basis for parents of teenagers up to 16 years.
-After thorough family assessment, parents set their own goals, learn ways to encourage positive behavior for teens, and teach their teens new skills such as problem solving, conflict resolution, and selfregulation.
-Over 10 sessions, parents identify the influences on teenagers' behavior and set their own goals for change.
-Parents also learn ways to use appropriate consequences for problem behavior (e.g. breaking family rules, taking inappropriate risks, emotional outbursts).
+A broadly focused parenting support intervention on a one-to-one basis for parents of teenagers up to 16 years.
+After thorough family assessment, parents set their own goals, learn ways to encourage positive behaviour for teens, and teach their teens new skills such as problem solving, conflict resolution, and self-regulation.
+Over 10 sessions, parents identify the influences on teenagers' behaviour and set their own goals for change.
+Parents also learn ways to use appropriate consequences for problem behaviour (e.g. breaking family rules, taking inappropriate risks, emotional outbursts).

-Parents or caregivers who have concerns about their teenager's development and behavior.
-They may be concerned that their relationship with their teen is not positive, that their teen has not learned independence and self-regulation skills, or that they have not found an effective way to discourage inappropriate or risk-taking behavior.
+Parents or carers who have concerns about their teenager's development and behaviour.
+They may be concerned that their relationship with their teen is not positive, that their teen has not learned independence and self-regulation skills, or that they have not found an effective way to discourage inappropriate or risk-taking behaviour.
 Parents are most likely to benefit if they can commit to completing the 10 weekly sessions.